 Have you ever wondered how clean water gets to your taps?
 Water treatment plants use the process of coagulation to clean water and make it safe for consumption and use.
+What is coagulation exactly?
+Take a look:

 High-quality water is essential for economic, social, and health development.
 However, as the world’s population keeps growing, clean water supply is continually becoming a challenge.

-Importance of Water Treatment
+The Importance of Water Treatment

-Water treatment entails different operations, among them is coagulation.
+Water treatment entails different operations — among them is coagulation.
 They can either be physiochemical, chemical, or physical.

 Shortages in drinking water brought about water treatment.
 Research shows that about 0.4% of the 2.5% of freshwater is unsafe for drinking.

-What is a Coagulant?
+What Is a Coagulant?

-A coagulant is defined as an organic or inorganic that initiates the congealing process during water treatment.
+A coagulant is defined as an organic or inorganic chemical that initiates the congealing process during water treatment.

-Coagulants are used during the coagulation process, and they aid in cleaning the water and removing the contaminants.
+Coagulants are used during the coagulation process, and they aid in cleaning the water and removing contaminants.

 Examples of coagulants used in water treatment include iron and aluminum salts like ferric chloride, aluminum sulfate, and ferric sulfate.